-According to our very own HodlCalc, buying and holding Bitcoin has been profitable for over 92% of investors.
+According to our very own HodlCalc, buying and holding Bitcoin has been profitable for over 99% of its lifetime.

 However, investing in Bitcoin is a very abstract term as there are many forms of investment.
 It’s best to invest in Bitcoin only after getting a good understanding about what the currency is all about and the technology behind it.

 Nobody can predict what will happen to the price of Bitcoin, however it appears that institutions and “big money” are becoming much more involved in the space.

 Further, the COVID-19 pandemic has pushed central banks to print more money to stimulate economies and keep businesses afloat – causing a lot of concern about inflation.